TheSebitzu/gym-app-ai/README.md

 Tried to change the prompt but it didnt work as expected so i reverted.

-This is the release and I dont think I will change anything except exercises.
+This is the release and I dont think I will change anything MAJOR except exercises.

 Made for PRIVATE use